 - You’ll want to replace your transmission fluid every 50,000 to 90,000 km.
 Keep in mind, however, that the actual amount depends on your driving habits, transmission type, and other factors.
 Check your owner’s manual for a more specific replacement interval.

 Get More Expert Service Advice from Virden/Birtle Mainline Motor Products Ltd

-Have additional questions about how to check your transmission fluid or other service topics, like what is good mileage for a used car?
+Have additional questions about how to check your transmission fluid or other service topics, like what is good mileage for a used car or the difference between premium and regular gas?
 Don’t hesitate to contact us online or give us a call at 204-842-3301!
 We’re always happy to help.
 Before you schedule an appointment, be sure to take a look at our convenient service specials for great savings.